FujitsuEnablingSoftwareTechnologyGmbH/cmm-documentation/Markdown/cmm-2.0.14/application-operators/1-introduction.md

 ## 1.2 The Application Operator's Tasks

-The OpenStack operator is responsible for preparing your monitoring environment.
-He activates the metrics that you can use for monitoring the virtual machines you have booked.
+The OpenStack operator is responsible for preparing your monitoring environment and activates the metrics that you can use for monitoring the virtual machines you have booked.